oxsecurity/megalinter/docs/descriptors/terraform_terragrunt.md

    --terragrunt-provider-cache-port value            The port of the Terragrunt Provider Cache server.
 By default, assigned automatically. [$TERRAGRUNT_PROVIDER_CACHE_PORT]
    --terragrunt-provider-cache-registry-names value  The list of remote registries to cached by Terragrunt Provider Cache server.
 By default, 'registry.terraform.io', 'registry.opentofu.org'. (default: registry.terraform.io,registry.opentofu.org) [$TERRAGRUNT_PROVIDER_CACHE_REGISTRY_NAMES]
    --terragrunt-provider-cache-token value           The Token for authentication to the Terragrunt Provider Cache server.
 By default, assigned automatically. [$TERRAGRUNT_PROVIDER_CACHE_TOKEN]
+   --terragrunt-queue-include-units-reading value    If flag is set, 'run-all' will only run the command against Terragrunt units that read the specified file via an HCL function. [$TERRAGRUNT_QUEUE_INCLUDE_UNITS_READING]
    --terragrunt-source value                         Download OpenTofu/Terraform configurations from the specified source into a temporary folder, and run Terraform in that temporary folder. [$TERRAGRUNT_SOURCE]
    --terragrunt-source-map value                     Replace any source URL (including the source URL of a config pulled in with dependency blocks) that has root source with dest. [$TERRAGRUNT_SOURCE_MAP]
    --terragrunt-source-update                        Delete the contents of the temporary folder to clear out any old, cached source code before downloading new source code into it. [$TERRAGRUNT_SOURCE_UPDATE]